awsdocs/amazon-kendra-developer-guide/doc_source/query-suggestions.md

 ## Query suggestions settings<a name="suggestions-settings"></a>

 You can configure the following settings using the `UpdateQuerySuggestionsConfig` API:
-+ **Mode** – Query suggestions are either `ENABLED` or `LEARN_ONLY`\.
++ **Mode**—Query suggestions are either `ENABLED` or `LEARN_ONLY`\.
 Amazon Kendra enables query suggestions by default\. `LEARN_ONLY` turns off query suggestions\.
 If turned off, Amazon Kendra continues to learn suggestions but doesn't make query suggestions to users\.
-+ **Query log time window** – How recent your queries are in your query log time window\.
++ **Query log time window**—How recent your queries are in your query log time window\.
 The time window is an integer value for the number of days from current day to past days\.
-+ **Queries without user information** – Set to `true` to include all queries or set to `false` to only include queries with user information\.
++ **Queries without user information**—Set to `TRUE` to include all queries or set to `FALSE` to only include queries with user information\.
+You can use this if your search application includes user information, such as the user ID, when a user issues a query\.
+This setting by default doesn't filter out queries if there's no specific user information associated with the queries\.
+However, you can use this setting to only make suggestions based on queries that include user information\.
-+ **Unique users** – The minimum number of unique users who must search a query for the query to be eligible to suggest to your users\.
++ **Unique users**—The minimum number of unique users who must search a query for the query to be eligible to suggest to your users\.
 This number is an integer value\.
-+ **Query count** – The minimum number of times a query must be searched for the query to be eligible to suggest to your users\.
++ **Query count**—The minimum number of times a query must be searched for the query to be eligible to suggest to your users\.
 This number is an integer value\.

 These settings affect how queries are selected as popular queries to suggest to your users\.
 How you tune your settings will depend on your specific needs, for example:

 + If your users usually search once a month on average, then you can set the number of days in the query log time window to 30, so that you capture most of your users' recent queries before they become outdated in the time window\.
 + If only a small number of your queries include user information, and you don’t want to suggest queries based on a small sample size, then you can set queries to include all users\.
-+ If you define *popular queries* as being searched by at least 10 unique users and searched at least 100 times, then you set the unique users to 10 and the query count to 100\.
++ If you define popular queries as being searched by at least 10 unique users and searched at least 100 times, then you set the unique users to 10 and the query count to 100\.

 Your changes to settings might not take effect right away\.
 You can track the settings changes by using the [DescribeQuerySuggestionsConfig](https://docs.aws.amazon.com/kendra/latest/dg/API_DescribeQuerySuggestionsConfig.html) API\.
 The time for your updated settings to take effect depends on the updates that you make and the number of search queries in your index\.